iterative/dvc.org/static/docs/commands-reference/remote.md

 `name` and `url` are required. `url` specifies a location to store your data.
 It could be S3 path, SSH path, Azure, Google cloud, local directory, etc - see more examples below.
+If `url1` is a local relative path, it will be resolved relative to the current directory and saved to config relative to the config file location(see LOCAL example below).
 Whenever possible DVC will create a remote directory if does not exists yet.
 It won't create an S3 bucket though and will rely on default access settings.

 This command creates a section in the DVC [config file](/doc/user-guide/dvc-files-and-directories) and optionally assigns a default remote in the core section: